 The Credit Agreement also contains certain customary Events of Default which include, among others, non-payment of principal, interest, or fees, violation of covenants, inaccuracy of representations and warranties, bankruptcy and insolvency events, material judgments, cross- defaults to material contracts, certain regulatory-related events and events constituting a change of control.
-As of December 31, 2022, the Company was in compliance with all restrictive and financial covenants associated with its borrowings.
+As of December 31, 2023, the Company was in compliance with all restrictive covenants associated with its borrowing and entered into a limited waiver on February 14, 2024 to the Perceptive Term Loan Facility (the Limited Waiver).
+Subject to the terms and conditions of the Limited Waiver, Perceptive agreed to (i) waive compliance with the December 31, 2023 Minimum Net Revenue covenant and (ii) waive the requirement that the Annual Report on Form 10-K for the year-ended December 31, 2023 and auditor's opinion on the financial statements herein shall not be subject to any going concern or like qualification or exception audit.
 The occurrence of an Event of Default could result in, among other things, the declaration that all outstanding principal and interest under the Perceptive Term Loan Facility are immediately due and payable in whole or in part.

 The Initial Warrants and Additional Warrants were valued at \$2.9 million and \$0.1 million, respectively, using the Black-Scholes option-pricing model, estimated settlement probabilities and estimated exercise prices.
 As a result of the fees paid to Perceptive and the value of the Perceptive Warrant, the Company recognized a discount on the Perceptive Term Loan in the amount of \$5.2 million.
+The First Amendment Warrants were valued at \$0.7 million using the Black-Scholes option-pricing model which the recognized as a discount on the Perceptive Term Loan Facility.
 The Company recorded the debt discount as a reduction to the principal amount of the debt and is amortized as interest expense over the life of the debt.